A time-stretcher such as Rubber Band Library has to be handled a little differently from a typical audio effect.

 pitch-shifting, as well as the examples below.

-For real-time use especially, it may be simplest to use Rubber Band if you are able to integrate it using a "pull" configuration rather than a "push" one, so that the number of samples you supply to it for a given number of output samples is allowed to vary freely.
-That is:
+For real-time use especially, it may be simplest to use Rubber Band if you are able to integrate it using a "pull" configuration rather than a "push" one, so that the number of samples you supply to it (for a given number of output samples) is allowed to vary.

 available